zhouwei93/geemail/index.md

 # Function:
 ---------------------------------------------------------------------------------------------------------------------------
-1. firstly, When run the code,prompt the user to sign-in or register.
+1. When run the code,prompt the user to sign-in or register.

  myregister.cpp have the function that it can register username and password.

-2. secondly, When a user registers, get their username and password. mylogin.cpp can log in the user you just register
+2. When a user registers, get their username and password. mylogin.cpp can log in the user you just register

 3. When a user logs in,program would ask for username and validate password.
 If login fails, it would response the unsuccess